6 OCTOBER - 4 DECEMBER 2016

 Rice Gallery exhibitions and programs receive major support from the Rice University Art Gallery Patrons.
 Additional support comes from Rice Gallery Members; the Mid-America Arts Alliance, the Robert J. Card, M.D. and Karol Kreymer Catalogue Endowment; and the Leslie and Brad Bucher Artist Residency Endowment.
 The Gallery receives partial operating support from the City of Houston; KUHF-FM and Saint Arnold Brewing Company provide in-kind contributions.

-Download the press release as a PDF
+Download the brochure as a PDF